kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 Simple sentences are also easier speak and understand.

 Most importantly, simple sentences are impossible to mess up.

+Our first goal is that you use simple sentences perfectly.

 ### COMPLETE YOUR SENTENCES